mattjoyce/unraid-rrdtool/README.md

    ```

 4. **View graphs**:
+   - Web interface: Open `http://your-server-ip:8080` in your browser
-   Graphs are generated in `./data/graphs/` directory
+   - Direct files: Graphs are also available in `./data/graphs/` directory

 ## Configuration